 Now consider the December holidays.
 Are you at risk of getting swept into spending more than you can afford?
 Or losing your serenity over shopping or excess activity?
 The most powerful way to create your reality is to imagine yourself in the situation, and conjure the way you want to feel – serene, joyful, grounded…

-If over-spending is a vulnerability for you, it’s likely that the pressures of the season will trigger this unconscious reaction.
+If holiday spending is a vulnerability for you, it’s likely that the pressures of the season will trigger this unconscious reaction.
 The more awareness you can bring to your patterns, the more at choice you will be, and the better you’ll feel.

-Start today with setting your overall spending limit for the holidays.
+Start today with setting your overall holiday spending limit.
 Then create a plan: list your spending categories and estimate your costs for each.
 Categories to consider include gifts, entertainment, decorations, food, clothes, and travel.
 List each person you want to buy a gift for, and be sure to include yourself!